 The iterative approach requires $p$ matrix-matrix multiplications per iteration and has an order of convergence~$p$ \citep{BAZAN2018120}.
 When choosing $p=2$, it yields the Schulz iteration, which can also regarded as a by-product of the Newton method applied to the non-linear equation $f(X) = A- X^{-1}$:

-When $t \rightarrow \infty$ and $X_0 \approx A^{-1}$, it is proved that the sequence $\{X_t\}$ will converge towards $A^{-1}$ in a numerically stable way \citep{schulz, ben1965iterative, BAZAN2018120, soderstrom1974numerical}.
 It is proved by \citet{ben1966iterative} and \citet{schulz} that with a proper initialization, Schulz's method would converge to $A^{-1}$ in the order of convergence at least $p=2$.
-Compared to other conventional matrix inverse algorithms (e.g. Gaussian Elimination, Conjugate Gradient, GMRES), Schulz's method demonstrates superior accuracy in terms of error rate and significant efficiency gains from the GPU acceleration on matrix multiplications.
+We provide the complete proof of convergence in \autoref{app:sec:convergence_proof}.
+Compared to other conventional matrix inverse algorithms (e.g. gaussian elimination, conjugate gradient, GMRES), Schulz's method demonstrates superior accuracy in terms of error rate and significant efficiency gains from the GPU acceleration on matrix multiplications.
 We include more details in Appendix \ref{apdx:inverse-time-compare}.
-With the simulation matrix inversion experiments (Section. \ref{sec:synthetic}), we show that starting from a small identity matrix or random Gaussian initialization could converge to a desirable error rate in finite steps ($t<20$), which demonstrates that the given algorithm is not sensitive to the initialization.
-We provide the pseudo-code according to Algorithm \ref{alg:schulz}.
+With the convergence test on matrix inversion (\autoref{sec:synthetic}), we show that starting from a small identity matrix or random gaussian initialization, \autoref{equ:schulz} could converge to a desirable error rate in finite steps ($t$<$20$).
+We provide the pseudo-code in Algorithm \ref{alg:schulz}.

 \paragraph{Summary.} We hereby provide the holistic view of the \method algorithm for influence function estimation.
 Firstly, we compute the generalized fisher information $G(\vtheta)$ on all tunable parameter blocks (LoRA blocks on LoRA-tuned models); Secondly, we compute the inverse of the damped GFIM $(G(\vtheta)+\lambda I_d)$ with Schulz's iterations (\autoref{equ:schulz}); Last, we compute the influence score with cached validation gradient $\vv$ and the \textit{unflattened} gradient on each training sample, i.e. $\mathcal{I}_{\method}\left(\xv_k, y_k\right)$ (\autoref{equ:hyperinf}).
 We provide the detailed pseudo-code in the Appendix (Algo.~\ref{alg:hyperinf}).